jared425/Brew-Craft-ECommerce/README.md

 ---
 ## Features
 - User authentication with email verification to ensure real users.
-- Product CRUD (Create, Read, Update, Delete) with the admin login credentials
+- Admin user for product CRUD (Create, Read, Update, Delete).
-- Admin can respond to queries, compliments and complaints.
+- Admin can view queries, compliments and complaints that are sent via the contact us page.
 - Payment systems where users can choose between the three most popular payment options.
-- Filters in the product page to make the website more user friendly.
+- Filters and Sort by in the product page to make the website more user friendly.
-- Product Detail page to show a detailed product description.
+- Product Detail page to show a detailed product description that also shows related products.
 - Responsiveness for all devices.
-- Secure password handling with passwrod hashing and form validation.
+- Secure password handling with password hashing and form validation.
 - Contact Us page for users to raise issues or just give feedback.
-- About Us for users to learn about our objectives.
+- About Us for users to learn about us.
-- My Account section for the user to edit or just view their information.
+- My Account section for the user to edit or just view their account information.
-- Payment Methods page for the user to edit their payment options and change their default paying method.
+- Payment Methods page for the user to edit/delete/create their payment options.
 - Functional Footer for a more convinient user experience.
 - Social media links in both the footer and the Contact Us page.
 ---